Seravo/docs/_posts/2015-10-13-available-commands.md

 ```$ wp-ssh-production``` - If your config.yml is set up with production details you can ssh into your production instance.

 #### wp-pull-production-db
-`$ wp-pull-production-db` - Copies production database into your local Vagrant box.
+`$ wp-pull-production-db` - Copies the production database into your local Vagrant box.
 Also replaces all production siteurls in the database with your local development siteurl.

-### Vagrant internal commands (good to know, but developers won't need to use these.)
+### Vagrant internal commands (good to know, but the developers won't need to use these.)

 <div class="bs-callout bs-callout-info">
   <strong>Note</strong>: These commands are used in <code>vagrantfile</code> by default.